Recovering the time-dependent transmission rate from infection data via solution of an inverse ODE problem: Acknowledgments

 Figure 1. (a) We extract $21$ equally spaced data points from the periodic function $f(t)=10^{-5}[1.4+\cos(1.5 t)]$; the dashed curve is $\beta(t)$ recovered from $f(t)$ using (\ref{equ8}). (b) These transmission functions are estimated using spline and trigonometric interpolations on the $21$ data points.
 Figure 2. (a) We extract $21$ equally spaced data points from the oscillatory decaying function $g(t)=10^{-5}[1.1 + \sin(t)] \exp(-0.1 t)$; the dashed curve is $\beta(t)$ recovered from $g(t)$ using (\ref{equ8}). (b) These transmission functions are estimated using spline and trigonometric interpolations on the $21$ data points.
 Figure 3. (a) Aggregated monthly measles data from England and Wales in $1948-1956$. (b) Fourier transform of filtered and smoothly interpolated aggregated monthly data showing the dominant frequency components (normalized modulus).
 Note: we filter and remove the artificial peak at zero frequency in Fourier transform. (c) UK birth rates during $1948-1956$. (d) Fourier transform of smoothly interpolated UK birth data showing the dominant frequency component (normalized modulus).
 Figure 4.
 The transmission rate function $\beta(t)$ recovered from our extended algorithm with historic birth rates. (a) The recovered $\beta(t)$ with $\beta(0)=270$: fast increasing peaks. (b) Fourier transform of filtered $\beta(t)$ showing the dominant frequency component, $3$ per year. (c) The recovered $\beta(t)$ with $\beta(0)=230$: slowly increasing peaks. (d) Fourier transform of filtered $\beta(t)$ showing two comparable dominant frequencies components, $1$ and $3$ per year. (e) The recovered $\beta(t)$ with $\beta(0)=140$: stationary peaks. (f) Fourier transform of filtered $\beta(t)$ showing the dominant frequency component, $1$ per year. (g) The recovered $\beta(t)$ with $\beta(0)=80$: stationary peaks. (h) Fourier transform of filtered $\beta(t)$ showing the dominant frequency component, $1$ per year; $1/2$ per year peak is large and comparable to $3$ per year peak.
 Figure 5.
 We test our estimations of $\beta(t)$ with data correction.
 The moduli of Fourier transform of $\beta(t)$ with the $92.3\%$ correction factor have identical spectral peaks as those without data correction in Figure 4. (a) The recovered $\beta(t)$ with $\beta(0)=120$. (c) The recovered $\beta(t)$ with $\beta(0)=100$. (e) The recovered $\beta(t)$ with $\beta(0)=60$. (g) The recovered $\beta(t)$ with $\beta(0)=30$.
 Panels (b)(d)(f)(h) plot moduli of Fourier transform of corresponding $\beta(t)$ in (a)(c)(e)(g), respectively.
+Figure 6.
+The transmission rate $\beta(t)$ is generated from Haar function with major school holidays via aggregation.
+The modulus of Fourier transform of $\beta(t)$ generated from the widely used periodic Haar function shows the dominant three times per year frequency.